Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/app.md

 # app

-In the simple case of a string argument to `app`, a symlink is created in the target `~/Applications` directory using the same basename as the source file.
+In the simple case of a string argument to `app`, the source file is moved to the target `~/Applications` directory.
 For example:

 ```ruby
 app 'Alfred 2.app'
 ```

-causes the creation of this symlink:
+moves the source to:

 ```bash
 ~/Applications/Alfred 2.app
 ```

-which points to a source file such as:
+from a source file such as:

 ```bash
 /opt/homebrew-cask/Caskroom/alfred/2.8.2_431/Alfred 2.app